 Surveillance devices are typically listening devices, cameras and tracking devices that are used to gather information for criminal investigations and for the safe recovery of children.
 The use of these devices usually requires a warrant.

-Under the Surveillance Devices Act 2004 (Cth), the Ombudsman is required to inspect the records of Commonwealth, state and territory law enforcement agencies that utilise powers under the Act, such as the Australian Federal Police and the Australian Crime Commission and state and territory police forces.
+Under the Surveillance Devices Act 2004 (Cth), the Ombudsman is required to inspect the records of Commonwealth, State and Territory law enforcement agencies that utilise powers under the Act, such as the Australian Federal Police, Australian Criminal Intelligence Commission and State and Territory police forces.

 Part IAB of the Crimes Act prescribes the process of applying for, granting, and ending an authority to conduct a controlled operation.
 Where a controlled operation is authorised, law enforcement officers and certain other persons are generally exempt from criminal liability arising in the course of such an operation, and are indemnified from civil liability.

-The Ombudsman has the function of determining the extent to which law enforcement agencies (the Australian Crime Commission, the Australian Federal Police and the Australian Commission for Law Enforcement Integrity) comply with the requirements of Part IAB of the Crimes Act.
-The Ombudsman must also produce a report on the results of inspections, and brief the Parliamentary Joint Committee on the Australian Crime Commission.
+The Ombudsman has the function of determining the extent to which the Australian Federal Police, Australian Criminal Intelligence Commission and Australian Commission for Law Enforcement Integrity comply with the requirements of Part IAB of the Crimes Act.
+The Ombudsman must also produce a report on the results of inspections, and brief the Parliamentary Joint Committee on the Australian Criminal Intelligence Commission.